Economics & Finances

 Collectively, we urge you to decide to become students of AI.
 Your future depends upon it more than you realize.
 Reflect on the past 30 to 35 years when the internet was just emerging on the fringe of your radar scope.
 Consider all the internet-related investments you have been responsible for—Websites, Apps, Cloud Platforms, Collaboration Tools, Enterprise Systems, and much more, all of which rely upon the internet to function.
 Similarly, the importance of AI will grow rapidly, but it won't take 35 years, maybe not even 35 quarters or months.
 We are going through a next phase transition.

 We have witnessed numerous instances where managing the complexities of a phase transition of exponential change proves challenging.
 It is easy to fall into the trap of either oversimplifying or overcomplicating the challenge and opportunity.
-These lessons are often learned with 20/20 hindsight when the consequences have been paid, leading to what we can call a “Kodak moment”!
-Despite being the pioneers of digital camera technology, Kodak failed to adapt its business model to remain at the forefront of the phase transition.
+These lessons are often learned with 20/20 hindsight when the consequences have been paid, leading to what we can call a "Kodak moment"!
+Despite being the pioneer of digital camera technology, Kodak failed to adapt its business model to remain at the forefront of the phase transition.

 The "Kodak moment" is an overused example, similar to other companies like Blackberry and Blockbuster.
 It is often portrayed as a lack of intelligence within the organization, which is far from the truth.
 In reality, companies like Kodak had exceptionally intelligent individuals, just like you.
 However, they struggled to harness their collective intelligence organizationally to navigate a successful migration path.